spcourse/plot/en/index.md

 		matplotlib.use('tkagg')
 		import matplotlib.pyplot as plt

 * Also remember that `^` in Python does not result in exponentiation.
 Use `**` to correctly calculate a number raised to a power.

 * Can't seem to get the plotting to function properly?
 Send us a mail!

 ## Testing

 Testing for this assignment is somewhat more difficult, because checkpy cannot judge whether your graph complies with the specification.
 Whether it is correct or not is for you to determine.
-Checkpy can test if you've created a graph at all.
+Checkpy can, however, test if you've created a graph at all.

     checkpy plot